Hiroshima marks 80 years since atomic bombing as aging survivors worry about growing nuke threat

 Japanese Prime Minister Shigeru Ishiba, the city's mayor and other officials laid flowers at the cenotaph.
 Dozens of white doves, a symbol of peace, were released after the mayor’s speech.

-Hours before the official ceremony, as the sun rose over Hiroshima, survivors and their families started paying tribute to the victims at the peace memorial park.
+Hours before the official ceremony, as the sun rose over Hiroshima, survivors and their families started paying tribute to the victims at the Peace Memorial Park, near the hypocenter of the nuclear blast 80 years ago.

 Kazuo Miyoshi, a 74-year-old retiree, came to honor his grandfather and two cousins who died in the bombing and prayed that the “mistake” will never be repeated.